-Traditional ingredients like thick chunks of beef stew meat, bell peppers, chopped carrots, thick-cut potatoes, and tomatoes are the highlights of this Slow Cooker Hungarian Goulash recipe.
+Traditional ingredients of thick chunks of tender beef, onions, garlic, and paprika are the highlights of this authentic-tasting Slow Cooker Hungarian Goulash recipe.
 This comfort food is absolutely delicious and one the entire family is sure to love.

 What is the difference between Hungarian Goulash and American Goulash?

 Traditional Hungarian goulash is very different than American style goulash.
 Instead of the ground beef and elbow macaroni dish like American goulash also known as American Chop Suey, traditional Hungarian goulash is a rich and flavorful stew that transports your taste buds back to the old world.

 American goulash tends to have a more mild and somewhat sweeter flavor (from the often used condensed tomato soup) whereas Hungarian goulash has a bolder and deeper flavor.
 When thinking of the American version, (which is delicious), think of more of a commercial boxed meal prep item.
 So…

 Authentic Hungarian goulash or gulyás is probably one of the most famous Hungarian dishes, no probably the most famous dish in all of Hungarian cuisine, that started as a delicious beef stew with onions, garlic, and sweet Hungarian paprika.
 However, after the introduction of tomatoes from the new world, they became a modern staple to this authentic recipe.